-With CAT official answer keys released and CAT 2018 Percentile Predictor, MBA aspirants have a fair idea of the calls that they can expect.
+With CAT results declared, MBA aspirants now need to gear up for the 2nd round of the selection process- WAT/PI.
 Similarly, those with an NMAT score of over 208 can expect calls from all NM institutes and those with around 195+ can expect calls from NM Bangalore and Hyderabad.
-However, this also means that they now have to prepare not only for the other MBA entrances, SNAP/XAT/TISS, but also focus on Personality Development Classes to ensure a good performance in the interview stage.
+With other results to be declared soon, you must have a fair idea about which colleges you could expect a call from.
+Now, is the time to focus on Personality Development Classes to ensure a good performance in the interview stage.

 The questions asked in the interview are very simple, but the answers require deeper introspection.
 Also, unfortunately, there is no specific way of answering these questions and worse each one of us will have a different answer.
 Some of the commonly asked questions in the interview are: